Debi Arach Children's Center 2020 Operating Budget

 Mr. & Mrs. Vahan & Anne SarkisianNew London, NH

-The Debi Arach Children's Center and as well as the Assarian Vocational Training Program have temporarily closed due to Covid-19 following the order of the Prime Minister and until further notice.
+The Debi Arach Children's Center and as well as the Assarian Vocational Training Program temporarily closed last month due to Covid-19 following the order of the Prime Minister and until further notice.
 We are dedicated to providing consistent meals, psychological support, and structured in-home learning to the youth.
 Although the facility is currently closed, we are working hard to ensure the physical and emotional well-being of all students and staff.
 We have also committed to continue paying our staff during the closure.
 We are working closely with our on-staff psychologist, who is checking in with the kids each week to help them navigate their lives during this challenging time.
 We want to make sure the students still receive consistent, adequate nutrition so we are providing food packages for all families of Debi Arach with guidelines on safety protocols for receiving and cleaning the items.